d1vanov/QEverCloud/README.md

 The project can be built and shipped either as a static library or a shared library.
 Dll export/import symbols necessary for Windows platform are supported.

 Dependencies include the following Qt components:
- * For Qt4: QtCore, QtGui, QtNetwork and, if the library is built with OAuth support, QtWebKit
- * For Qt5: Qt5Core, Qt5Widgets, Qt5Network and, if the library is built with OAuth support, either:
+ * Qt5: Qt5Core, Qt5Widgets, Qt5Network and, if the library is built with OAuth support, either:
    * Qt5WebKit and Qt5WebKitWidgets - for Qt < 5.4
    * Qt5WebEngine and Qt5WebEngineWidgets - for Qt < 5.6
    * Qt5WebEngineCore and Qt5WebEngineWidgets - for Qt >= 5.6